-- 355. (1) Any person who defaces any current coin by stamping thereon any names or words, whether the coin is or is not thereby diminished or lightened, is guilty of a misdemeanour, and shall be liable to imprisonment for 1 year. - (2) A tender of payment in money made in any coin which has been defaced as aforesaid is not legal tender. - (3) Any person who tenders, utters or puts off any coin which has been defaced as aforesaid is guilty of an offence, and shall be liable to a fine of \$4:
+- 362. (1) Any person who defaces any current coin by stamping thereon any names or words, whether the coin is or is not thereby diminished or lightened, is guilty of a misdemeanour, and shall be liable to imprisonment for one year. - (2) A tender of payment in money made in any coin which has been defaced as aforesaid is not legal tender. - (3) Any person who tenders, utters or puts off any coin which has been defaced as aforesaid is guilty of an offence, and shall be liable to a fine of four dollars:

-Provided that no proceedings shall be instituted under this section without the consent of the Attorney-General.
+Provided that no proceedings shall be instituted under this section without the consent of the Director of Public Prosecutions.